Examples from software development

 Automation library

-Test environment for transfer elements
+Test environment for control elements